Automorphic Spectra and the Conformal Bootstrap: Abstract

 \section{Abstract}

-We point out that the spectral geometry of hyperbolic manifolds provides a remarkably precise model of the modern conformal bootstrap.
-As an application, we use conformal bootstrap techniques to derive rigorous computer-assisted upper bounds on the lowest positive eigenvalue $\l_1(X)$ of the Laplace-Beltrami operator on closed hyperbolic surfaces and 2-orbifolds $X$.
-In a number of notable cases, our bounds are nearly saturated by known surfaces and orbifolds.
-For instance, our bound on all genus-2 surfaces $X$ is $\l_1(X)\leq 3.8388976481$, while the Bolza surface has $\l_1(X)\approx 3.838887258$.
+We describe a new method for constraining Laplacian spectra of hyperbolic surfaces and 2-orbifolds.
+The main ingredient is consistency of the spectral decomposition of integrals of products of four automorphic forms.
+Using a combination of representation theory of $\mathrm{PSL}_2(\mathbb{R})$ and semi-definite programming, the method yields rigorous upper bounds on the Laplacian spectral gap.
+In several examples, the bound is nearly sharp.
+For instance, our bound on all genus-2 surfaces is $\lambda_1\leq 3.8388976481$, while the Bolza surface has $\lambda_1\approx 3.838887258$.
+The bounds also allow us to determine the set of spectral gaps attained by all hyperbolic 2-orbifolds.
 Our methods can be generalized to higher-dimensional hyperbolic manifolds and to yield stronger bounds in the two-dimensional case.
+The ideas were closely inspired by modern conformal bootstrap.

 \makeatletter \gdef\@fpheader{} \makeatother